Combatting Census Undercount - Using Big Data and ML

 Fortunately, OmniSci's GPU-enabled architecture allowed us to explore and analyze the data interactively.

 The dashboard shown in Figure 2 operates at the speed of curiosity, allowing for the choice of any date range, time range, census block, or device speed throughout the entire corpus of data.
+See the full US Census demo.

 The location data contained basic information like an anonymized device id and GPS location.